All The Secret iPhone Features You've Been Missing Out On — Until Now

 As it turns out, quite a few.
 There are hacks that let you free up more space, create texting shortcuts, and have your emails read to you.
 Plus, a built-in keyboard that you will start using every time you text.

-Ahead, we're lifting the curtain on 11 of the coolest, little-known iPhone tools.
+Ahead, we're lifting the curtain on eight of the coolest, little-known iPhone tools.